-Accelerated storage test
+Accelerated storage test:

-Stability tests are performed with CIPAC method MT 46.3 accelerated stability results are used to indicate that the biocidal product will remain stable over a two-year shelf life.
-However, the biocidal product must also be tested under ambient temperature conditions.
+Stability tests are performed with CIPAC method MT 46.3 accelerated stability results are used to indicate that the biocidal product will remain stable over a twoyear shelf life.
 Accelerated stability data are also indicative of the stability of the biocidal product when exposed to a higher temperature than optimum temperatures.
-If the biocidal product should not be stored at high temperatures, the label should contain a warning statement.

-If the active substance is sensitive to high temperature, the accelerated stability test can be carried out at lower temperatures for longer periods[21].
+If the active substance is sensitive to high temperature, the accelerated stability test can be carried out at lower temperatures for longer periods.

-Long term storage test
+Long term storage test:

-Long term stability test is carried out at 25 °C for 2 years to determine whether the product will remain stable in the commercial packaging during the shelf life.
+Long term stability test is carried out at 25°C for 2 years to determine whether the product will remain stable in the commercial packaging during the shelf life.
 During this time the condition of the product is supported by chemical analysis data.

-Low temperature stability test (liquids)
+Low temperature stability test (liquids):

 The relevant test method for low temperature stability is the CIPAC method MT 39.3.
-The product is stored for seven days at 0 °C, and its stability is examined.
-Some types of formulations may need to be investigated for stability to freeze/thaw [22].
+The product is stored for seven days at 0°C, and its stability is examined.
+Some types of formulations may need to be investigated for stability to freeze/thaw.